MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 # How to use connected identities in Visual Studio subscriptions

 If you receive a Visual Studio subscription through your work or school, and you use your Microsoft account (MSA) to sign in, your subscriptions admin may connect your MSA to your identity in your organization's Azure Active Directory (Azure AD).
-This will change how you access some of the benefits included in your subscription.
+This connection will change how you access some of the benefits included in your subscription.

 ## Overview of connected IDs

 Organizations are increasingly moving to Azure AD-based identities to provide improved security and support for automated management of subscriptions.
 If your subscription uses an MSA such as an @outlook.com or other personal email address, your admin may change your sign-in email to your Azure AD identity.
-That will change how you sign in to the subscriber portal at https://my.visualstudio.com but may not change how you access all of your benefits.
+Switching to your Azure AD identity will change how you sign in to the subscriber portal at https://my.visualstudio.com.
+It may not change how you access all of your benefits, however.

 If your admin connects your MSA and Azure AD identities, you'll receive an email letting you know to start accessing your Visual Studio subscription with your Azure AD identity instead of your MSA.

 ## How to access benefits using Azure AD identities

-After your admin has connected your MSA to your Azure AD identity, you'll need to sign in to the subscriber portal at https://my.visualstudio.com with your Azure AD identity to access benefits that rely on Azure AD.
+After your admin has connected your MSA to your Azure AD identity, sign in to the [subscriber portal](https://my.visualstudio.com) with your Azure AD identity to access benefits that rely on Azure AD.
 These include:
 + Visual Studio IDE
 + Azure DevOps
 + Azure DevTest individual credit